ikeawesom/model-succession/README.md

 # Model Succession Pipeline

-A lightweight prompt pipeline for preserving an AI coding agent's **reasoning methodology** across model handovers.

-Designed primarily for **CLI LLM workflows** (such as Claude Code, Codex CLI, and similar agentic coding environments), where long-running projects often outlive a single model session.

-While this repository was built around my own **Claude Code** workflow, the underlying ideas are intentionally model-agnostic and can be adapted to other coding agents.

-The goal isn't to preserve conversations, but to preserve **capability**.
+If you spend enough time using coding agents from the terminal, you've probably had this thought:

+> *"My favorite model is about to hit its usage limit... now what?"*

+This repository is for **CLI LLM users**.
+Whether you're using Claude Code today, Codex tomorrow, or whatever comes next.

+The idea is simple: **don't just hand over the conversation.
+Hand over the capability.**

 ## Workflow

-### 1. Generate the handbook
+### 1. Extract the capability

-Start a conversation with your source model.

-Provide it with `fable-handover.md`.
+Give your current model `fable-handover.md` (Fable 5, in my case).

-The model generates a **Knowledge Transfer Handbook** describing its reasoning process, planning methodology, heuristics, orchestration strategies, and operational principles.
+Instead of summarizing your project, it generates a **Knowledge Transfer Handbook** that externalizes its reasoning process, planning discipline, heuristics, orchestration strategies, and operational knowledge.

-Save the generated handbook.
+Save the handbook.

-### 2. Install the capabilities
+### 2. Install the capability

-Start a new conversation with your successor model.
+Start a fresh session with your successor model (Opus 4.8, in my case).

 Provide:

 * `opus-learn.md`
 * the generated **Knowledge Transfer Handbook**

-The successor model transforms the handbook into a compact operating system, including artifacts such as:

-* `OPERATING_MANUAL.md`
-* `SYSTEM.md`
-* `CLAUDE.md`

-These compressed layers preserve the original handbook's capabilities while minimizing future context size and token usage.
+The new model converts the handbook into a lightweight operating system (`SYSTEM.md`, `CLAUDE.md`, `OPERATING_MANUAL.md`, and more) designed to restore the original model's working style while minimizing future context and token usage.

+## Why?

+Long-running AI-assisted projects accumulate more than code.

+They accumulate judgment.

+This workflow helps preserve that judgment across model switches, usage limits, and future generations of coding agents.

-## Philosophy
+## My workflow

-The **Knowledge Transfer Handbook** remains the canonical source of truth.

-The generated operating system distills that knowledge into reusable layers that can be efficiently loaded into future projects and sessions.

-Although the examples in this repository are based on **Claude Code**, the workflow is applicable to any CLI-based LLM that supports long-running, agentic software development.
+I built this around **Claude Code**, where orchestrator handovers between models are a natural part of longer projects.

+The concepts, however, are intentionally model-agnostic.
+Any CLI coding agent with multiple models and long-lived contexts could adopt a similar capability transfer workflow.

+If this saves you from the dreaded *"90% usage remaining"* moment, then it has already done its job.

-Happy building! 🚀
+Happy building. 🚀

+---

+## Notes

+These prompts are soley for Claude Code's Fable 5 and Opus 4.8.
+You may choose to update the necessary models for your use cases.

+_Last updated: 7 July 2026_